Mirantis/k0rdent-demos/README.md

     It says that cluster template with the name `demo-aws-standalone-cp-0.0.2` is not found in the `blue` namespace.

-4. Now, when the `demo-aws-standalone-cp-0.0.2` ClusterTemplate is fully tested and ready to be released, we approve the ClusterTemplateChain that manages to the `blue` namespace:
+4. Now, when the `demo-aws-standalone-cp-0.0.2` ClusterTemplate is fully tested and ready to be released, we, as k0rdent admins, approve the ClusterTemplateChain for this template to the `blue` namespace:
     ```shell
     make approve-clustertemplatechain-aws-standalone-cp-0.0.2
     ```